Drysalter

+Background

 Drysaltery is closely linked to the occupation of salter which in the Middle Ages simply meant someone who traded in salt.
 By the end of the 14th century there was a guild of salters in London.
 Later salter was also used to refer to people employed in a salt works, or in salting fish or meat, as well as to drysalters.

 In 1726, Daniel Defoe described a tradesman involved in the "buying of cochineal, indigo, galls, shumach, logwood, fustick, madder, and the like" as both dry-salter and salter.
 The Salters' Livery Company tells us that "some of the members who were salt traders were also 'Drysalters' and dealt in flax, hemp, logwood, cochineal, potashes and chemical preparations."

 Being a drysalter might be combined with manufacturing – paint, for example – or with trading as a chemist/druggist or ironmonger/hardware merchant.

 In contrast, a wet-salter could refer to a fish curer or to someone tanning leather by wet salting hides.